 From neighborhood dives to hipster hangouts, DARTable Gems are the legendary locales, beloved cultural institutions, unique boutiques and other surprisingly delightful places that make our community a great place to be.
 And the best part?
 DART can get you there.

 The Statler is built upon community.
-Join ours! #StatlerDallas
+Join ours!
+Scan the codes below to follow the #StatlerDallas